-- They were hunting wild boars all evening.
+- The two brothers were hunting wild boars all evening.

-- Jill asked Jack if how he was going to Timbuktu.
+- Jill asked Jack why he was going to Timbuktu. .

-- My father was drinking while my mother was eating.
+- The father was drinking while the mother was eating.

-- While her cat was miaowing (meowing), his dog was barking.
+- While her cat was meowing, his dog was barking.

 The continuous tenses – both present and past – are used for action verbs but not for verbs that refer to states and feelings.
-The simple present and simple past tenses are used for stative verbs.
+These verbs are typically stative verbs and are used in the simple present and simple past tenses.

-Some of the stative verbs are believe, desire, doubt, feel, forget, hear, know, like, love, notice, remember, see, smell, taste, understand, wish, and want.
+Some of the stative verbs that cannot be used here include believe, desire, doubt, feel, forget, hear, know, like, love, notice, remember, see, smell, taste, understand, wish and want.